 5 resources to help with homework

-These handy homework sites will help you support your kids’ education…
+These handy homework helpers give you all the tools to support your kids’ education...

 As parents, we’ve all been asked to help with homework and found we haven’t a clue of the answer, struggled to recall the method for getting to the answer in the first place… or worse, found out that the answer has changed since our time at school!

 Give yourself a break with these top five resource sites that are designed to help with homework.
 Whether you want supporting resources as you help your kids learn, or need platforms where your kids can learn independently, these websites are a great place to start…

 Help with homework

 1. National Geographic Kids